-It seems like there are times when Pip doubts Miss Havisham’s or Estella’s judgment.
-But he never seems to think that his world might be better or nobler than theirs.
-He instantly thinks that the way of life at Satis House is better than his way of life.
-What’s crazier is that the world of Satis House is one of decay and weird ladies, and Pip still thinks it’s worth striving for.
+Notice that Pip never seems to think that his world might be better or nobler than theirs?
+He instantly thinks that the way of life at Satis House is better than his, even though it's full of decay, spiders, and weird ladies.

 Whatever I acquired, I tried to impart to Joe.
-This statement sounds so well, that I cannot in my conscience let it pass unexplained.
+This statement sounds so well, that I can't in my conscience let it pass unexplained.
 I wanted to make Joe less ignorant and common, that he might be worthier of my society and less open to Estella's reproach.
-(1.15.2)
+(15.2)

-Pip feels like gentlemanly behavior is something that can be caught, like a cold.
-He is so caught up in the appearance of things.
-Pip values the knowledge that Miss Havisham and Estella have over the knowledge that Joe has, even though he has rarely had a thoughtful conversation with Estella.
-His relationship to Estella seems completely dependent upon externalities.
+Pip is so caught up in the appearances of things that he feels like gentlemanly behavior can be caught, like a cold.
+Pip values the knowledge that Miss Havisham and Estella have over the common-man knowledge that Joe has, even though an idiot could see that Joe knows more about how the world works.

 "Abroad," said Miss Havisham; "educating for a lady; far out of reach; prettier than ever; admired by all who see her.
 Do you feel that you have lost her?"
 (15.69)